varunsaikumar/ghost-on-heroku/README.md

 ## Ghost version 3.X

+IMPORTANT: Ghost On Heroku will be bumped to 4.0 soon.
+Legacy versions are available on separate branch.

 The latest release of Ghost is now supported!
 Changes include:

 - Requires MySQL database, available through either of two add-ons: